PROBLEMS WITH ACCESS TO MEDICAL HELP

 (October 18, 2022)

-“My name is Lucyna Marciniak, I am a doctor at the Communal Health Center in Białowieża.
-I am an Internist pulmonologist.
-I have been living in Białowieża for 6 years.
+"My name is Lucyna Marciniak, and I am a doctor at the Communal Health Center in Białowieża.
+I specialize in internal medicine and pulmonology, and I have been residing in Białowieża for the past six years.

 At the beginning, when we met these people in the...

-Photo: A local volunteer, shows on her phone the image of the video in which a refugee was left hanging upside down on the fence, with one leg caught in the concertina above.
-October 26, 2022
+Photo: A local volunteer displays on her phone an image from a video depicting a refugee left hanging upside down on the fence, with one leg caught in the concertina above.
+October 26, 2022."

-I also know, on the other hand, that many people serving...
+I am aware, on the other hand, that many individuals...

-I personally participated in a situation where we took a sick child out or the forest (read her story) and we carried the child out.
-An ambulance arrived, but the first to arrive was a Border Guard who, by the way, is a resident of our village.
-And the way he addressed us, how he shouted, how he threatened us that we would incur the costs of medical transport, it was just a nightmare scene.
-Finally, he asked why the baby was lying there.
-So we say that the child is lying down because she is sick and simply cannot walk at all for neurological reasons.
-Well, that was embarrassing.
-It's just not how I imagine the state services should act, especially in the situation where there is a sick child.
-Well, I don't know, a sick child or a pregnant woman.
-These are traditional things that are so sacred with us.
-Here it does not look like.
+I was personally involved in a situation where we evacuated a sick child from the forest (read her story), carrying her out.
+When an ambulance arrived, the first responder was a Border Guard, a resident of our village.
+His approach, the shouting, the threats regarding the costs of medical transport, created a nightmarish scene.
+Finally, he inquired about why the child was lying there.
+When we explained that the child was sick and unable to walk due to neurological reasons, it was embarrassing.
+This is not how I envision state services acting, especially in a situation involving a sick child.
+Such scenarios, whether it's a sick child or a pregnant woman, are traditionally sacred, but here, it is not the case.

-We, as residents, have been relieved now a little from...
+We, as residents, have now experienced some relief from...

-Photo: A refugee from Senegal shows the injuries caused by concertina blades after climbing the fence across the border.
-August 21, 2022
+Photo: A refugee from Senegal displays injuries caused by concertina blades after climbing the border fence.
+August 21, 2022.

-Photo: In the Bialowieza Forest, there are several swamps, and some of them are extremely dangerous.
-On several occasions refugees have become trapped and have required rescue.
-Some drowned.
-November 11, 2022
+Photo: In the Bialowieza Forest, numerous swamps exist, some of which are extremely perilous.
+Refugees have, on several occasions, become trapped, requiring rescue, and tragically, some have drowned.
+November 11, 2022.

 Hanna Jarzabek - Photography & Documentary Storytelling